Boston Cream Donuts

 Pro Tips

-Make-Ahead Tip: You can make the cream filling a day ahead and keep it in the refrigerator.
-You can also make and fry the donuts a day in advance and fill and glaze them the next day.
+You can also make and fry the donuts a day in advance and then fill and glaze them the next day.
 Keep the plain donuts in an airtight container in the refrigerator until you are ready to fill them.

-Are you ready to surprise everyone with homemade Boston cream donuts!?
+Are you ready to surprise everyone with homemade Boston cream donuts?
 You are going to get rave reviews when you make this recipe, I can promise you!
 I hope you give these a try soon – enjoy!

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!